-A Facebook pixel is used in Facebook advertising to measure online activities beyond the link click to your website.
+You’ve probably heard of pixels, you may have even heard of Facebook pixels.
+But what is it, really?
+A Facebook pixel measures online activities from Facebook ads – and the best part is it can measure activities beyond the initial click to your website.
 Measurement and tracking are crucial to successful tourism marketing campaigns and a pixel tracking code is the best way to get precise measurements.

 Most marketers have experienced pixel measurement elsewhere before.
 Have you ever sent an email newsletter, and later checked your open rate?
 Email systems use a pixel in your emails to know when the email has been opened.
-A pixel is a piece of code that activates when an email or webpage is opened, and tracks user activity.
+A pixel is a piece of code that activates when an email or webpage is opened or an action is taken, and tracks it.

 Setting up a Facebook Pixel